-Golfing Magazine New England has lined up some great private layouts that can be assessed in 2019 by those individuals who take part in our Course Play Stimulus Program.
+Golfing Magazine New England has lined up some great private layouts that can be assessed by those individuals who take part in our Course Play Stimulus Program.

-Let’s take a look at these private courses that are part of our overall comprehensive list for 2018.
+Let’s take a look at these private courses that are part of our overall comprehensive list.

 Tumble Brook Country Club in Bloomfield, Ct. was named for a brook that flows through the property.
 It was incorporated and organized in October of 1922 and features 27 holes.

 Willie Park, one of the foremost golf course architects of the time, was commissioned to design the first nine.
 A second nine, designed by Orrin E. Smith, was opened to play in the spring of 1949.
 The third nine, designed by George Fazio, opened for limited play in the fall of 1970, and was eventually integrated with the rest of the golf course in 1971.